Art History Summer University – applications now open!

-Free online course, with 1-2 hours live discussion classes everyday and pre-recorded material available from Monday 22nd June.
+A free online course, with 1-2 hours live discussion classes everyday and pre-recorded material available one week before.

 Calling all Year 12 students from non-selective state schools and colleges across the UK!